RCS vs. SMS vs. iMessage: What's the difference?

 While this article is labeled as a versus comparison between RCS, SMS, and iMessage, declaring one the sole winner over the others doesn't really make sense.
 All three platforms have their fair share of pros and cons, and that's ultimately the main takeaway.

-It's difficult to say if RCS will ever replace SMS completely, but even in its current state, there's a lot to like.
+It's difficult to say if RCS will ever replace SMS completely, but there's a lot to like even in its current state.
 It has a generous feature-set, the addition of end-to-end encryption is a huge boon for security, and Google's Messages app has made it substantially easier to use RCS than it was a few short years ago.

 RCS, SMS, and iMessage all have their place in 2021.

 But so long as RCS isn't supported on iOS and accessing it on Android still requires work from the user, SMS will continue to be the fallback for non-RCS and iMessage conversations.
-It may be lacking in features and security, but being able to send a message to a phone number and know it'll be delivered remains its pièce de résistance.
+It may lack features and security, but being able to send a message to a phone number and know it'll be delivered remains its pièce de résistance.

 Finally, for those of you with an iPhone, iMessage will keep on trucking as the default messaging experience for the platform.
-Its lacking Android availability is a huge bummer, but even if that never changes, it's difficult to imagine a world where iMessage doesn't exist — it's just that good and that popular.
+Its lacking Android availability is a huge bummer.
+But even if that never changes, it's difficult to imagine a world where iMessage doesn't exist — it's just that good and that popular.

-The messaging world in 2021 is a lot more complicated than we'd like, but that's the hand we've been dealt with.
+The messaging world in 2021 is a lot more complicated than we'd like, but that's the hand we've been dealt.
 Now, at least, you can go into it with a bit more confidence about everything going on.

-The next PSVR for PS5 has officially been announced, not coming in 2021
+Android 12 is coming: Here's the latest info on when your phone will get it

-Sony shared the first details of the next-generation of PSVR today, detailing a wider field of view, DualSense-style improvements for the VR controller and more.
-This system will not be released in 2021.
+Need to know which phones will get Android 12, when the betas will arrive, and when to expect the final release?
+Only a few manufacturers officially announced their release schedules, so we collected all the rumors and hard-to-find info to help you feel better prepared.